1. Why be an official?

-Youth, high school, and college soccer have separate governing bodies, with their own rules and certification requirements for referees.
+Youth, high school, and college soccer have separate governing bodies, each with its own rules and certification requirements for referees.
 You can start officiating at the youth or high school level.
-(The college level requires previous experience.)
+The college level requires previous experience.

 - The United States Soccer Federation (USSF) certifies referees for youth soccer.
 See Youth Certification for details.

 - The Minnesota State High School League (MSHSL) certifies officials for high school soccer.
 See High School Certification for details.